Confucius. Gouache on paper (ca 1770)

 Fairness Matters

-Humans are social animals that operate in groups.
-We share the workload and the fruits of our efforts, which might be a band of hunter-gatherers, a corporation or a society.
-We make agreements on who does what and who gets what.
-That is the social contract.
+Humans are social animals cooperating in groups.
+We divide the workload and share the fruits of our efforts.
+How we do that is a matter of economics.
+The group might be a band of hunter-gatherers, a corporation or a society.
+We agree, either by negotiation, custom or force, on who does what and who gets what.
 Otherwise, we can’t work together.
-It helps if we think the social contract is fair.
-Violations of fairness provoke strong feelings.
+In a society, this agreement is called the social contract.
+It helps if we think the arrangement is fair.
+Violations of fairness provoke strong negative feelings.
 What is fair isn’t always straightforward.
-Some people contribute more to the effort than others, which can be either due to willingness or ability.
+Some people contribute more to the effort than others, either because of willingness or ability.
 And some people have more needs than others.

-We may believe those who contribute more to a group’s success deserve more, for instance, if a venture’s success hinges on a single person’s skills or efforts.
-That is the excuse for high pay for CEOs of large corporations.
-Business is a competitive environment, and a CEO can make a difference while a factory worker can’t.
-When we cooperate, we are more willing to share, but in a competition, we are more willing to accept inequality.
+We believe that those who contribute more to a group’s success deserve more.
+If a venture’s success hinges on a single person’s efforts, we may reward this person more.
+It is an excuse for high pay for CEOs of large corporations.
+In a competitive environment, a CEO can make the difference between failure and success, while a factory worker can’t.
+When we cooperate, we are more willing to share, but in competition, we are more willing to accept inequality.
 In sports, the winner gets everything.
-But if a team wins, the members share the prize, even if some talented players decide the outcome.
+Yet, if a team wins, the members share the prize, even if the team’s success depended on a few talented players.1

 The mistakes we make

-Are poor people responsible for their choices?
-And what is the influence of choice?
-During an experiment with pairs of students who did a task together, one received the pay.
-It was a random pick.
-Those who received the pay could choose how much they would give the other.
-Receiving pay was a matter of luck, and most people believed it was unfair, so they were often willing to share.
+Are we responsible for our choices?
+What is the influence of choice on fairness?
+During an experiment in which pairs of students performed a task together, one student received the pay.
+The one receiving the pay was randomly picked.
+Those who received the pay could choose how much they would give to the other.
+Receiving pay was a matter of luck, and most people believed it was unfair and were willing to share the pay.

 Adding a choice, for instance, between getting a small reward or participating in a lottery to get the full reward, changes the picture.
-The participants were less willing to share.
+That made the participants less willing to share.
 If both participants opted to participate in the lottery, we think it is fair that one of them wins.
-People often think poverty is a choice, as poor people decide not to get an education or divorce and, as a result, cannot work full-time.1
+People often think poverty is a choice, as poor people decide not to get an education or divorce, and, as a result, can’t work full-time.1

-They made these choices, but what were the alternatives?
-Possibly, the small reward was not enough to live off, so you had to participate in the lottery to have a chance of paying the bills.
-Or, the alternative to divorce was living with an abusive spouse.
-Perhaps a good education was too expensive for you, or you were unqualified.
-But poor people also have options and can influence their lives.1
+They made these choices, but sometimes they lacked better alternatives or believed that they did.
+Possibly, the small reward was not enough to live off, and participating in the lottery gave a chance of getting enough.
+The alternative to a divorce can be living with an abusive spouse.
+But then again, you could have paid attention before marrying.
+Perhaps a good education was too expensive, or you were unqualified, but you still have options and may even have a significant influence on your life.

-If we do not reap the consequences of our choices, choices don’t matter.
-And that is also unfair.
-That becomes clearer if two individuals have similar opportunities but make different choices.
-If one decides to spend his money while the other person saves for retirement, we think it is unfair to tax the latter to pay for the retirement of the former.
-In this case, it might be better not to have options and a mandatory retirement savings scheme.
+If we don’t face the consequences of our choices, choices stop mattering.
+The unfairness of that becomes clear if two individuals with similar opportunities make different choices.
+If one decides to spend his money while the other saves for retirement, we think it is unfair to tax the latter to pay for the former’s retirement.
+In this case, it might be better not to have options and implement a mandatory retirement savings scheme.

-Liberals in the United States focus on equality so different groups get equal outcomes, but ethnic differences in health, education and wealth remain.
-Some ethnic groups work harder, divorce less and invest more in their children’s education.
-Conservatives think working hard and making the right choices should make you better off.
-Some societies invest in equal opportunities, for instance, by investing in the education of underprivileged children, but conservatives do not like to pay taxes for that.
+Progressives focus on equality and seek to promote equal outcomes for everyone, but disparities in health, education, and wealth persist.
+Wealth inequality is partly due to the accumulation of capital and partly to individual circumstances and life choices.
+Conservatives think that working hard and making the right choices should make you better off.1 Some societies invest in equal opportunities, for instance, by investing in the education of underprivileged children.

 Luck is everywhere